ThePsychDr/Resident-Evil-7-21-helper/README.md

 # This tool is no longer going to be updated publicly - the actual game logic can be deduced through reframework - it will become 90-100% accurate once I implement the game logic.
-100% accurate if the cards dealt/ opponents you will face are predetermined through a fixed seed
+100% accurate if the cards dealt/ opponents you will face are predetermined through a fixed seed.
+I will only resume this public build if the rng factor is high enough/ even exists

 # If anyone else wants to complete it and release it please just give credit if you use my work as a base.